ibm-wsc/cloud-native-linuxone/docs/build-and-deploy/upandrunning.md

 ![Add DB](upandrunningimages/devselectdatabase.png)

 **2.** Next, select the `MySQL (Ephemeral)` tile.

+!!! note
-Note you are choosing the ephemeral option because at this point you do not care to persist the database beyond the life of the container.
+    You are choosing the ephemeral option because at this point you do not care to persist the database beyond the life of the container.

 ![Select MySQL](upandrunningimages/selectmqephemeral.png)